RightToAskOrg/technical-docs/ServerAPIDataStructures.md

 - Question-Id = H(Question_Text, Question_Writer, Expiry_Date)
 - Last_Update: BB_Index

+**Question:

+Do we want
+- Expiry_Date: Date
+    - Validity: must be later than present
+    - Permission: n/a
+    - compulsory

+or do we simply want the search/sort functions to prioritize recent questions?
+And maybe let you go in to the past if you want.

 (** TODO: Check that this definition of question-id is consistent with ElectionGuard's contest-id, which is a hash of some election data.)